-Persons in need of special assistance to participate in the meetings of the Alameda Affordable Housing Corporation (AAHC) Board of Directors please contact (510) 747-4325 (voice), TTY/TRS: 711, or jpolar@alamedahsg.org.
-Notification 48 hours prior to the meeting will enable the Housing Authority of the City of Alameda Board of Commissioners to make reasonable arrangements to ensure accessibility.
+Persons in need of special assistance to participate in the meetings of the Alameda Affordable Housing Corporation Board of Directors, please contact (510) 747-4325 (voice), TTY/TRS: 711, or jpolar@alamedahsg.org.
+Notification 48 hours prior to the meeting will enable the Alameda Affordable Housing Corporation Board of Directors to make reasonable arrangements to ensure accessibility.